Ayush-Learner/Data-Science-ML-Practice/Stereo Visual Odometry/README.md

 -- A version of RANSAC was tried to further eliminate feature was tried on above step, to bring reprojection error below threshold but it was making computation less and less real time.
 -- Obtained motion matrix is compunded for each sequence to obtain final pose.
 # Results
 In reults we show results obtained for each frame-by-frame computation.
+Reprojection cost is well below below threshold which was 7 pixel.
+Same goes for fitting cost except around 400 pixel.
+Looking back in to data suggests this scene had high dynamics which might be reason of such behaviour.
+Similar behaviour around 400 pixel is observed in forward, steering and sideways motion graph.
+Otherwise these graphs show values which makes sense.
 ## Mean & Median Reprojection error and Fitting Cost

 | Mean reprojection error | Median reprojection error | Fitiing Cost |